 Five Bulldogs made the All-NCHA team, including sophomore goaltender Jade Walsh who attainted CCM All–America West Second Team status.
 Davis was tabbed the coach of the year in the conference.

-Davis led Adrian College to a successful 2012-2013 season.
-The Bulldogs recorded the most wins (20) in a season, compiled top combined special teams in the country, and set the program record for highest win percentage (.759) in a season.
-The Bulldogs also had outstanding individual performances in 2012-13 with 2 All-Americans, Conference Player of the year, and three All-NCHA players.
+Davis led Adrian to a successful 2012-13 season.
+The Bulldogs first set the most wins (20) and a then-program record for highest win percentage (.759) in a season, and compiled the top combined special teams in the country.
+Adrian also had outstanding individual performances with a pair of All-Americans, a conference player of the year selection, and three All-NCHA standouts.

 Davis had a very successful rookie campaign with the Bulldogs in his first year as a head coach at the NCAA Division III level, guiding the squad to the 2012 NCHA O'Brien Cup championship game.
 Adrian finished the season with a 16-10-2 overall record and placed third in the rugged NCHA with a record of 12-6-2.
 Adrian also had the fourth-best power play unit in NCAA Division III while scoring on 26.1 percent of its chances (40-of-153).
 Davis coached one Second Team All-American player in Kelly Salis and three All-NCHA players, including Salis.